berkerol/photo-of-the-day/README.md

 - Supports Bing photos of different locales with _-l_ or _--locale_ arguments
 - Supports Bing photos of different resolutions with _-r_ or _--resolution_ arguments
 - Supports NASA photos of different dates with _-d_ or _--date_ arguments
+- Choose how the background is displayed (Linux only): wallpaper, centered, scaled, stretched, zoom (default), spanned

 ## Supported Desktops